-- Increased investments in racial equity and community empowerment while implementing prioritized recommendations from community. - Strengthening efforts around equal opportunity and affirmative action compliance and disability inclusion and access. - Strengthening our monitoring process and mitigating risk by establishing an internal audit office and a operational support services team to serve the county.
+- Increased investments in racial equity and community empowerment while implementing prioritized recommendations from community. - Strengthening efforts around equal opportunity and affirmative action compliance and disability inclusion and access. - Strengthening our monitoring process and mitigating risk by establishing an internal audit office and a back-office team to serve the county.